-Dalriada Trustees Limited ("Dalriada") was appointed Trustee of the Scheme ("the Trustee") by Order of The Pensions Regulator ("TPR") amid concerns as to how the Scheme was being managed by the former trustees and, further, that members may have been victims of a pensions scam.
+Dalriada Trustees Limited ("Dalriada") was appointed Trustee of the Scheme ("the Trustee") by Order of The Pensions Regulator ("TPR") amid concerns as to how the Scheme was being managed by the former trustees.

 A Statement of Investment Principles ("SIP") dated September 2020 was prepared by the Trustee and published on 30 September 2020, to comply with Section 35 of the Pensions Act 1995 as amended by the Pensions Act 2004 and the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010 and the Occupational Pension Schemes (Charges and Governance) Regulations 2015.